ljarvi/SUEWS-Docs/docs/source/parameterisations-and-sub-models.rst

    versions will have alternative sensible heat and storage heat flux options.

- rom both LUMPS and SUEWS are provided in the `output_files`.
+Sensible and latent heat fluxes from both LUMPS and SUEWS are provided in the `output_files`.
 Whether the turbulent heat fluxes are calculated using LUMPS or SUEWS can have a major impact on the results.
 For SUEWS, an appropriate surface conductance parameterisation is also critical [J11]_ [W16]_.
 For more details see `Differences_between_SUEWS&LUMPS_and_FRAISE` .

 Water balance
 -------------